OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### edges

 Edges represents a conversion between the units of two vertices (it really is the reading value for the meter when the source is a meter).
 The constraint on edges is given in the [vertices](#vertices) section.
 The graph is unweighted and the conversion factors are not stored in the graph.
 They are found from the path of the shortest path algorithm run on the graph as described the section on [determining-conversions](#determining-conversions).
 Note that it is possible to have multiple paths leading from one source to one destination.
 Fundamental units with bidirectional links should not be an issue since all their conversions should be consistent.
 For units with only incoming links this cannot happen.
 When there outgoing links that are not bidirectional, it could pose an issue.
 However, it is unclear that any such use will be useful in OED and seems to come from a misuse/problem.
 Thus, this issue is considered settled.
 The graph algorithm will provide the shortest one (or one of the shortest ones if multiple of the same length so in that last case of potentially inconsistent paths a consistent value will be displayed).
 This will be a little more efficient for OED to deal with the path but does not matter in principle since all paths have equivalent conversions.
-The trash example in [sample-conversions](#sample-conversions) shows one of these where you can get to US tons through two paths with the same overall conversion.
+The trash example in [sample-conversions](#sample-conversions) shows one of these where you can get to Short ton through two paths with the same overall conversion.

 ### creating-graph